james-a-watson/ml_nn_handwriting/README.md

 # How the Neural Network Predicts
 The neural network learns from 5000 labelled examples of handwritten numbers, each in a 20x20 pixel grid.
 This results in a 400 dimension input vector.
-The Network then takes the input data and initialises 2 matricies of weights that value certain pixels in the 20x20 grid more or less and based on which pixels are highlighted.
+The Network then takes the input vector and initialises 2 matricies of weights that value certain pixels in the 20x20 grid more or less and based on which pixels are highlighted.

 Using a hidden layer of 25 nodes, and the two matricies, the network asigns a likelihood to the input grid